 Égouttant tout sainement more intimate demands?

-Except that desire for human warmth—which will come to seem obscene.
+Except some desire for human warmth—which will come to seem obscene.

-Quelle deception : What a letdown. Égouttant tout sainement : Healthily draining (like spaghetti or broccoli rabe, with colander and sink).
+§ Quelle déception : What a letdown. Égouttant tout sainement : Healthily draining (like spaghetti, with colander and sink).
 L’égout : the sewer.
 And this note from Thoreau, Walden: “Trade curses everything it handles”.

 As for the eventual obscenity of the desire for human warmth, I have been struck by an ad—for a help line—that is running on the buses in Geneva, Switzerland.
 A young woman is shown saying “Mon mari me forcait à avoir des rapports sexuels.”
 My husband was forcing me to have sex.
 Of course we understand the problem—or crime—here.
 And yet somewhere in the background lie questions such as these: